 How do you manage the explosion of information and onslaught of increasing competition?

-How do you prevent yourself from getting burned out?
+How do you sort through the abundance of opportunity and prevent getting burned out?

 How do you maintain agility during today’s tsunami of change?